Tezsure/Tezster-CLI/README.md

 eg.- tezster get-storage event
 ````

+### Tezster Bundle Integration

+**Developing DApps?
+Use Tezster Bundles for better Experience :**

+* Clone the repo, you’ll get a React-ready Front-end , with Local compilation of SmartPy Code and Deployment feature.
+* It comes with 4 Bootstrap Accounts compatible with Tezster-CLI which can be used directly in the DApp.

+**How to configure for Tezster-CLI :**

+* Change the deploy_config.node : “http://localhost:18731” in the config.json file and the Local Tezster nodes will be used.

+*Note : Once Tezster container is down all the deployed contracts & transactions will be lost.
+Please keep the Tezster-CLI running during the development process.*

 ### Extra

 We’re building a lot of exciting features which will be released soon, So stay tuned with our updates and releases!